 Downtown Restaurant, Hotel New York – Art of Marvel

 I can highly recommend the Downtown Restaurant, located in the newly renovated (and newly Marvel-themed) Disney’s Hotel New York – Art of Marvel.
 The food is outstanding at this all-you-can-eat restaurant which is priced at €40 for adults and €30 for children.
-Eventually it will be buffet style, but due to Covid-19 restrictions, it is currently table service.
+While the Downtown Restaurant was table service when we visited, food is now served in a buffet (updated November 2021) since restrictions have been lifted at Disneyland Paris.

 The menu reflects the blend of international cuisines in New York City, with a mix of Italian, American and Chinese dishes on the menu.
 The roasted duck and beef brisket dishes were excellent.
 More photos from our dinner at Downtown Restaurant in the Hotel New York – Art of Marvel review.